rei/balsa/README.md

     // Host to send the request to
     host: 'logs.example.com',

-    // Port to which the target service is bound
+    // Port to which the logger service is bound
     port: 1234,

     // Type of HTTP method [default:'POST']